 Why This Is A Great Card

-You may be looking at the information above and wondering why I’m such a big fan of this card, but the answer to that is simple – it offers a better than average rate of return in spending categories where most other points-earning cards offer nothing more than a point/dollar.
+You may be looking at the information above and wondering why I’m such a big fan of this card, but the answer to that is simple – it offers a better than average rate of return in numerous spending categories where most other points-earning cards offer a poor rate of return.

-To show you what I mean I’m going to use my own valuations of Amex Membership Rewards Points, Chase Ultimate Rewards Points and Citi ThankYou Points which I have based on what value I know I can get out of each them without much effort at all:
+To show you what I mean I’m going to use my own valuations of Amex Membership Rewards Points, Chase Ultimate Rewards Points, and Citi ThankYou Points.
+These are all based on what value I know I can get out of each them without much effort at all: